sadnanalmanir/noccodeproject/README.md

 ### Step-1

-The source data is an Excel file titled `NOC-spreadsheet.xlsx` which contains three specific column-headers in no specific order: `Current Job Title`, `NOC code`, and `Current Industry`.
+The source data is an Excel file titled `NOC-spreadsheet.xlsx` which contains specific column-headers in no specific order: `Participant ID`, `Current Job Title`, `NOC code`, and `Current Industry`.

 A sample file `NOC-spreadsheet_BACKUP.xlsx` is provided with existing data.
 Rename it to `NOC-spreadsheet.xlsx` and the script is ready to run.

-Alternatively, create `NOC-spreadsheet.xlsx` file with three columns:
+Alternatively, create `NOC-spreadsheet.xlsx` file with the columns:
+* Column-1 header: `Participant ID`
-* Column-1 header: `Current Job Title`
+* Column-2 header: `Current Job Title`
-* Column-2 header: `NOC code`
+* Column-3 header: `NOC code`
-* Column-3 header: `Current Industry`
+* Column-4 header: `Current Industry`

 ### Step-2